 By the which will we are sanctified through the offering of the body of Jesus Christ once for all.
 And every priest standeth daily ministering and offering oftentimes the same sacrifices, which can never take away sins: But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God; From henceforth expecting till his enemies be made his footstool.
 For by one offering he hath perfected for ever them that are sanctified.
 Hebrews 10:10-14

 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.
 Hebrews 4:16

 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
 He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.
 John 3:16-18

 Are you a debtor to the law or are you a recipient of His grace?

 Note: But what about all the verses that mention judgment according to works?
 There are two things to understand here.
 In Scripture there are two judgments.
 The Bema Seat is for believers.
 Believers will be rewarded in heaven according to their works on earth which include faithfulness and stewardship.

 The Great White Throne Judgment is for unbelievers.
 They will receive degrees of punishment in hell based on their works on earth which include consideration for the amount of truth rejected and opposition to the truth.

-The difference between believers and unbelievers is that believers have accepted God’s provision for their sin.
+The difference between believers and unbelievers is that believers have accepted God’s provision for their sin; Jesus Christ, our only hope of salvation.
 Unbelievers have not.

 …let the word of Christ dwell in you richly…